Amira 150 and Amira 300 (Moclobemide)

 Storage

-Keep Amira in a cool, dry place where the temperature stays below 30°C. Store in a locked cupboard at least one-and-a-half meters above the ground, away from children.
-Keep tablets in the blister pack until it’s time to take them – don’t remove them early as they may not keep well.
-Avoid storing in bathrooms, cars, or near windows where heat and dampness can damage the medicine.
+Keep Amira in a cool, dry place where the temperature stays below 30°C. Store in a locked cupboard at least one-and-a-half meters above the ground.
+Keep tablets in the blister pack until it's time to take them, as they may not keep well if removed early.
+Store away from moisture, heat, or sunlight, and keep out of reach of children.

 Overdose Information